 Students may be granted a leave of absence (LOA) for financial or personal reasons not related to academic or disciplinary issues.
-A leave of absence for a specific period of time -- not to exceed one year -- will be granted by the Registrar upon the endorsement of the Commandant, Dean of Student Services, or the Vice President for Academic Affairs.
+A leave of absence for a specific period of time - not to exceed one year - will be granted by the Registrar upon the endorsement of the Commandant, Dean of Student Services, or the Vice President for Academic Affairs.

-Requests to return from a Leave of Absence can be made through the Director of Admissions (see http://www.mainemaritime.edu/admissions).
+Requests to return from a Leave of Absence can be made through the Director of Admissions by completing the Application for Readmission.

 Students may return to MMA at the start of the fall semester, the spring semester, annual training cruise, cadet shipping, or co-operative.
 The request to return must be completed by the following dates for consideration: